ja-ko/ppoker/README.md

   [ROOM]  Room to join

 Options:
-  -n, --name <NAME>      Name to use for this session -s, --server <SERVER>  Websocket URL to connect to -h, --help             Print help
+  -n, --name <NAME>        Name to use for this session -s, --server <SERVER>    Websocket URL to connect to -S, --skip-update-check  Skip the automatic update check and stay on the current version -h, --help               Print help
   -V, --version            Print version
 ```

 You can also use environment variables to set each argument or option.
 For this prefix the option name with